jdyeakel/jdyeakel.github.io/people/index.md

 <span style="text-align=left;font-size:1.5em;color:#4292E5;">Lab Alumni</span>
 <div>
 <p style="float: left;padding-right:25px"><img src="/images/Taran-web.jpg" width="125"></p>
-<b>Taran Rallings</b> "I am interested in how we set conservation baselines.
+<b>Dr. Taran Rallings Ph.D.
+(Quant.
+Sys.
+Biology)</b> <b>Postdoctoral Researcher, Imperial College London (Silwood Park)</b>"I am interested in how we set conservation baselines.
 I want to use modelling, food web theory, and paleocology to compare modern and historical communities with an eye to  conservation and restoration.
 This includes questions of how to best restore food webs to early baselines - the usefulness of ecological surrogates and de-extinction, stabilizing reintroduction orders, etc. This information may help us make better decisions about existing projects like Pleistocene Park and help structure future rewilding attempts."  <BR> <BR>
 </div>

 <BR CLEAR="...">

 <div>
 <p style="float: left;padding-right:25px"><img src="/images/Megha-web.jpg" width="125"></p>
-<b><a href="http://www.meghasuswaram.com" target="_blank">Megha Suswaram</a></b> "I am broadly interested in how phenotypic variation evolves with complex ecological interactions.
+<b><a href="http://www.meghasuswaram.com" target="_blank">Dr. Megha Suswaram Ph.D.
+(Quant.
+Sys.
+Biology)</a></b> "I am broadly interested in how phenotypic variation evolves with complex ecological interactions.
 I use modeling to understand trophic interactions, feedbacks and selection pressures in eco-evolutionary biology.
 I am particularly interested in understanding the effect of antagonistic selection pressures on phenotypic trait evolution and how it changes predator – prey dynamics.
 I am also exploring conditions under which mutualisms may evolve between the different kind of predator-prey interactions."  <BR> <BR>
 </div>

 <BR CLEAR="...">